AMD-organization-example/website/README.md

 # My Website

-this a really great website
+This is a really awesome website

-making a change on update-readme branch
+Updates made on master on GitHub before rebase